joomengine/jcb-documentation/055-Dynamic-File-and-Folder-Inclusion-concept.md

 This snippet fetches the raw file contents and embeds it into your component helper or class area.

 > **Note:**
-> Currently, EXTERNALCODE does **not support constants** in paths—use absolute paths or full URLs.
+> Currently, EXTERNALCODE does **not support constants** in paths-use absolute paths or full URLs.

 ---